Unit 2 - Practice Quiz

 C. The loss incurred by taking action when the true state of nature is .

-D. The probability of class .
+D. The likelihood of feature .

 26 Which of the following is true regarding the Decision Boundary of a Gaussian Naïve Bayes classifier if all classes share the same covariance matrix?